Published On: Mar 06 2013 06:53:01 PM ESTUpdated On: Mar 12 2014 02:00:00 AM EDT

 1964: Teamsters leader Jimmy Hoffa is sentenced to eight years in prison for jury tampering.
 He lost control of the union during his incarceration and disappeared in 1975 as he was trying to regain power.

-1962: Darryl Strawberry, a former major-league outfielder well known for his play on the field and for his controversial behavior off it, is born in Los Angeles, Calif.
+1962: Darryl Strawberry, a former major-league outfielder well known for his play on the field and for his controversial behavior off it, is born in Los Angeles, California.
 Strawberry, who helped lead the New York Mets to a World Series championship in 1986 and the New York Yankees to three World Series championships in 1996, 1998 and 1999, played for 17 seasons.
 An eight-time All-Star and two-time Silver Slugger award winner, he was also named the 1983 National League Rookie of the Year.
 Strawberry's on-field achievements were often overshadowed by legal problems and his battles with drug addiction.

 1955: Jazz saxophonist and composer Charlie Parker, also known by his nicknames of "Yardbird" and "Bird," dies of lobar pneumonia and a bleeding ulcer at the age of 34 in New York City.
 Parker who had battled a drinking problem and addiction to heroin, also had an advanced case of cirrhosis and had suffered a heart attack.
 He was a highly influential jazz soloist and a leading figure in the development of bebop.
 Some of his best known songs include "Billie's Bounce," "Ornithology" and "Yardbird Suite."